Campus Life

 Events & Advocacy Board (EAB)

-The Events & Advocacy Board (EAB) is the campus programming board and student government.
+The Events & Advocacy Board (EAB) is a campus programming board and student government.
 EAB members provide advocacy through sharing the student voice with campus administration regarding student concerns, support needs, and providing feedback on campus projects.
 In addition to advocacy work, EAB members coordinate a robust programming calendar offering social, cultural, and educational activities for students to feel connected to the Cascadia community, where they can make new friends and build connections outside of the classroom.

 Community Engagement Officers